georgestevens-svs/hello-world/README.md

 Fetch gets remote changes but does not Merge them.
 Merge applies changes from Fetch.
 Pull Fetches then Merges changes from remote.

+Here is a local change 1 to master.